marouni/marouni.github.io/_posts/2014-06-01-pig-filter-udfs.markdown

 }
 ```

 After extending the _FilterFunc_ we should override the _exec_ method.
 The _exec_ method takes a tuple as argument and should return _true_ or _false_.
 The logic inside _exec_ method depends on how you'll decide if a record is clean or not.
-A record in the data-set is a tuple with multiple fields so we'll have to use the _get_ method on the tuple to get the fields (columns) that we want to check.
+The _exec_ takes a variable number of raguments presented as a tuple, we simply use the get method of the Tuple to extract the arguments that we're going to use in our function.
 We must also cast the fields of the tuple before using them.

 ## Demonstration
 For the purpose of this demonstration we'll consider a simple data-set where each record is a line with multiple fields separated by ','.
 Suppose now that we'll decide if a record is clean or not by applying our Filter UDF to the fourth field of the record and returning _ture_ if the record is clean or _false_ otherwise.